gabors-data-analysis/da_case_studies/README.md

 3. Some intermediary files (csv, dta, rds) may be saved there, too.
 4. Currently output is not stored here

-## How to set up your project
+## How to run case studies in R

+1. Step 1: Set the working directory for your project.

+	- Option 1: [Recommended] In case you use `RStudio` create a new `Rstudio` project for the case studies and load it every time you are working on the project.
+See the [official documentation](https://support.rstudio.com/hc/en-us/articles/200526207-Using-Projects) on how to create and use `Rstudio` projects.
-Step 1: Create a new Rstudio project for the case studies (or make sure some other way that your working directory is the root folder of the case study repository)
+	- Option 2: Make sure some other way that your working directory is the root folder of the case study repository.

-Step 2: Create an .Renviron file in your project folder where you define the directory that contains the use case data (see .Renviron_sample)
+2. Step 2: Create an `.Renviron` file in your project folder and set the directory that contains the use case data.
+See more information in `.Renviron` file [here](https://cran.r-project.org/web/packages/startup/vignettes/startup-intro.html).
+	- Copy (and rename to `.Renviron`) the `.Renviron_sample` file
+	- Set `DATA_DIR` to the absolute path of the directory that contains the use case data
+	- If you have set up an `Rstudio` project described in Step 1. then just keep the new `.Renviron` file in your project folder.
+If you do not use `Rstudio` project then make sure some other way that this `.Renviron` file is processed.